Bingji98/Sorting-Algorithm/README.md

 Quicksort with in-place and unstable partitioning uses only constant additional space before making any recursive call.
 Quicksort must store a constant amount of information for each nested recursive call.

 # Merge sort <a name="ms"></a>
-Merge Sort is a divide-and-conquer algorithm.
+Merge Sort is **a divide-and-conquer algorithm**.
 In each iteration, merge sort divides the input array into two equal subarrays, calls itself recursively for the two subarrays, and finally merges the two sorted halves.
 Below is an example:
 ![image](https://www.crio.do/blog/content/images/size/w2400/2022/01/Merge-sort-algorithm-flow.png)

 Implementation in Python: